 5. Perform for the class or share something with the class (remember the Jim Carrey story?).

 Check out the article “Want to Take Over My Class?
 Be My Guest!” for a related idea.

-7. Do an activity (play game, draw, talk, etc.) with the guidance counselor
+7. Do an activity (play game, draw, talk, etc.) with the school counselor.

 Please share your own ideas for break times in the comments section below.

 For information, such as what do when a few students do not earn their break because they did not put forth effort, follow class rules, etc. check out How to Motivate Your Students and Get them to Listen to You (39 Strategies for Classroom Management).

 A visitor to my site asked this question after reading this article:

 “Is it really a good idea to restrict students from break time because they refused assignments?”
 I thought this was a GREAT question and wanted to include my response in the article: